FerhadMislim/dynamic-line-fitter/README.md

 ## Note

 The mathematical approach used in this project for line fitting is a custom method developed for this specific application.
-While this method provides a dynamic line fitting solution, it differs from standard regression analysis techniques typically used to find the best-fitting line.
-Regression analysis usually employs methods like least squares to minimize the overall error between the line and all data points.
+Interestingly, this approach yields results that are equivalent to those produced by the least squares regression method, which is commonly used to determine the best-fitting line by minimizing the overall error between the line and all data points.
+Therefore, while this method is designed to fit lines dynamically based on user interaction, it effectively aligns with the principles of regression analysis.